ezekielaquino/Feed/README.md

 Login into your Netlify account, and create new deployment.
 Connect to your Github account and select the repo you just created for your feed.
 Press OK!
 It should start an initial deployment.

 ### 4️⃣ Step 4
-No we need to setup your netlify account to handle authentication, and so your Gatsby deployment knows where to draw data from.
+Now we need to setup your netlify account to handle authentication, and so your Gatsby deployment knows where to draw data from.
 This assumes that your project/repo already has its own "dashboard" page (https://app.netlify.com/sites/[site-name]).

 #### 4a – Enable Identity
 You must enable `Netlify Identity`.
 You can do this by going the the Identity tab in the project's dashboard.